 Here’s how you can get involved:

-- Run a collection drive: Rally your workplace, community groups, kids’ sports teams, book clubs and more to collect using our list of pre-selected, non-perishable food items.
+- Give Thanksgiving meals: Rally your workplace, community groups, kids’ sports teams, book clubs and more to collect using our list of pre-selected, non-perishable food items.
 After your group has collected your items, you’ll put together boxes by November 18.
 Boxes can be dropped off at the United Way office in Davidson or Robertson County on November 18 or 19, or can be picked up by volunteers on-site November 20.
 We’ll supply all the tools, promotional items and a How-To Guide to help you run a successful drive.
 Sign up here to get started.

 - Donate directly to the drive: You don't have to run a collection drive or create your own box to provide a holiday meal for a family in need.
 A donation of $70 provides a full Give Thanks box for a family of four.
 Give now here and encourage your friends, family and colleagues to do the same.